scriptrdotio/howto/architecture/broker.md

 *Figure 11 - Implement business logic via orchestration and integration with 3rd parties + data transformation*

 ## Channels
 Channels are native constructs in scriptr.io, so creating one is done in a few clicks.
 Please check this [how-to guide](https://github.com/scriptrdotio/howto/blob/master/publish_subscribe/create_channel.md).
 It is worth noting that scriptr.io's channel are independant from the protocol used to convey messages (any of http, websockets, amqp, mqtt works).
-This turns your scriptr.io application into a powerful integration middleware.

 ### Topic event channels